SwanseaUniversityMedical/concept-library/README.md

 > **[!]
 Todo:** Needs documentation once we move from Gitlab CI/CD -> Harbor and have set up automated deployment

 [Details]

+# 5. API and Packages

+## 5.1.
+Clients
+We maintain client packages that can be used to interface with the Concept Library.
+These packages are intended to make it easier for you to get started using the Concept Library, they implement several features to reduce your technical burden, such as allowing you to submit Phenotypes using a human-readable YAML template.

+Under the hood, these packages call our API endpoints - you can read more about these in [5.2.
+API](#52-API).
+However, we anticipate that beginners may feel more comfortable using one of the following packages.

+### Available Packages

+1. [Concept Library Client](https://github.com/SwanseaUniversityMedical/ConceptLibraryClient) - an implementation of the API client for the Concept Library in R
+2. [pyconceptlibraryclient](https://github.com/SwanseaUniversityMedical/pyconceptlibraryclient) - a Python API client for the Concept Library

+## 5.2.
+API

+If you would like to interface with the API without the aid of our client packages we have documented our API using Swagger.
+The Swagger documentation is [available here](https://conceptlibrary.saildatabank.com/api/v1/).

+Please refer to our reference data, which can be found [here](https://conceptlibrary.demo-dev.saildatabank.com/reference-data/), for fields that described by their identifier.